tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/custom_models/environment_during_propagation.rst

             current_freestream_density = bodies.get( "Vehicle" ).flight_conditions.density
             current_mach_number = bodies.get( "Vehicle" ).flight_conditions.mach_number

-    The :class:`~tudatpy.numerical_simulation.environment.FlightConditions` class also contains an object of type :class:`~tudatpy.numerical_simulation.environment.AerodynamicAngleCalculator`, which handles the calculation of angles (latitude, longitude, flight path angle, heading angle, angle of attack, sidelip angle, bank angle) and transformations between reference frames (inertial, central-body-fixed, vertical, trajectory, aerodynamic and body-fixed frames; see `this reference <https://repository.tudelft.nl/islandora/object/uuid%3Ae5fce5a0-7bce-4d8e-8249-e23293edbb55>`_ for details) typically used in flight dynamics.
+    The :class:`~tudatpy.numerical_simulation.environment.FlightConditions` class also contains an object of type :class:`~tudatpy.numerical_simulation.environment.AerodynamicAngleCalculator`, which handles the calculation of angles (latitude, longitude, flight path angle, heading angle, angle of attack, sideslip angle, bank angle) and transformations between reference frames (inertial, central-body-fixed, vertical, trajectory, aerodynamic and body-fixed frames; see `this reference <https://repository.tudelft.nl/islandora/object/uuid%3Ae5fce5a0-7bce-4d8e-8249-e23293edbb55>`_ for details) typically used in flight dynamics.
 The angles and frames are listed in the tudatpy enums :class:`~tudatpy.numerical_simulation.environment.AerodynamicsReferenceFrameAngles` and :class:`~tudatpy.numerical_simulation.environment.AerodynamicsReferenceFrames`, respectively.
 Each of the angles, and the rotation between each of the frames, can be retrieved as follows (for two representative examples):

     .. code-block:: python